Ridgebeck/CarND-Vehicle-Detection/writeup_template.md

 I decided to look closer to the horizon with small windows of 64 by 64 pixels and an overlap of 50%.
 In the middle range I decided to go with 128 by 128 pixels and an overlap of also 50%.
 Clsoe to the front of the  car I searched in 256 by 256 windows with an overlap of 75%.
 I achieved slightly better results with an overlap of 75% for the medium and smaller images, but decided to keep the total amount of windows down to reduce processing time.
 All windows were then searched for possibly containing cars by the trained linear SVC.
 I used the helper function `search_windows` which returned the "hot windows" where cars were detected.

 In order to optimize performance I decided to calculate the HOG once per image and then apply the sliding window approach.
 This was first done with only one window size (one scale) to verify performance.
 I then added the feature of a heatmap showing all pixels with positive car detections.
 I then applied a threshold to the heatmap to only show the pixels where at least 2 windows were overlapping in order to reduce false positives.
 After that, I applied labels to the heatmap to see how many cars were found in the picture.
 Finally, I drew a single box around the found spots in a copy of the original image.
 After I verified the performance by looking at the results of each step, I went back and implemented the three different window sizes by applying different scaling factors to the image.
+The implementation for processing the sample images was put into the function `find_cars()`.
+This function returns the windows where the SVC detected a car, the heatmap of the image and the total amount of windows searched.

 You can see here the different steps performed on the image on one of the sample images: